 Strine, Leo E. Jr., "Fiduciary Blind Spot: The Failure of Institutional Investors to Prevent the Illegitimate Use of Working Americans' Savings for Corporate Political Spending" (2018).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2036.

 Business and Corporate Communications Commons, Business Organizations Law Commons, Constitutional Law Commons, First Amendment Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Social Influence and Political Communication Commons